closeio/jsonnet-bundler/README.md

 A jsonnet package manager

 Flags:
   -h, --help             Show context-sensitive help (also try --help-long and
                          --help-man).
       --version          Show application version.
       --jsonnetpkg-home="vendor"
                          The directory used to cache packages in.
   -q, --quiet            Suppress any output from git command.
+      --no-global-cache  Disable the global cache at ~/.cache/jb.

 Commands:
   help [<command>...]